MicrosoftDocs/learn/learn-pr/nvidia/setup-configure-nvidia-deepstream-development/includes/3-install-nvidia-deepstream-dependencies-sdk.md

 1. Install the DeepStream SDK.
 The SDK includes all the libraries, development sources, and samples to get you started with building custom IVA pipelines.

     1. Open a browser on the host machine.
-Go to the [NVIDIA DeepStream SDK 6.0 - Downloads page](https://developer.nvidia.com/deepstream-sdk-6.0-early-access).
+Go to the [NVIDIA DeepStream Getting Started - Downloads page](https://developer.nvidia.com/deepstream-getting-started).

-    1. Select the **DeepStream on x86 Core - Debian** package.
+    1. Select the **DeepStream 6.0 for Servers and Workstations** package.
 It should download to your local user's *Downloads* folder.
 Go to the download location and install the package by using these commands:

     ```bash
     cd ~/Downloads